dufferzafar/picard-plugins-testing/README.md

 This script can create a json file from a folder of plugins.
 It reads the plugin files to extract information such as Author and Title from them, and creates a json with all that data.
 The json also contains the MD5 hashes of all the files used.

-**Todo:**

-1. The script creates a json, but does not update the already existing one.

 ## PluginAPI:

 The json generated above is loaded and served as via Flask.